Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that St Peters - Marden has high national incomes.
-The median assessed income is $58,643 and the average income stands at $88,428.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that St Peters - Marden SA2 has extremely high national incomes.
+The median income is $58,643 and the average income stands at $88,428.
 This contrasts with Greater Adelaide's figures of a median income of $52,592 and an average income of $64,886.
-Based on Wage Price Index growth of 12.83% since financial year 2022, current estimates for September 2025 would be approximately $66,167 (median) and $99,773 (average).
-Census 2021 income data shows personal income ranks at the 74th percentile ($954 weekly), while household income sits at the 58th percentile.
-Income brackets indicate that 28.0% of residents (4,025 people) earn between $1,500 and $2,999 weekly, consistent with broader trends across the metropolitan region showing 31.8% in the same category.
-A significant 31.1% earn above $3,000 weekly.
+Based on Wage Price Index growth of 12.83% since financial year 2022, current estimates would be approximately $66,167 (median) and $99,773 (average) as of September 2025.
+Census 2021 income data shows personal income ranks at the 74th percentile ($954 weekly), while household income sits at the 57th percentile.
+Income brackets indicate that 28.0% of residents (4,025 people) fall into the $1,500 - 2,999 bracket, consistent with broader trends across the metropolitan region showing 31.8% in the same category.
+Notably, 31.1% earn above $3,000 weekly.
 After housing costs, residents retain 86.7% of income.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income